Main bag – You will need a rucksack or holdall, 60 litre minimum capacity. One with a waterproof cover is really helpful. Please avoid hard suitcases.

 Proof of dive qualification – If you are already a qualified diver, we will require proof of your dive qualifications on site.
 We do accept non-PADI qualifications, as long as it is equivalent to or more advanced than PADI Open Water.

 All the equipment listed below is essential for diving projects.
-You can bring your own or hire onsite (with the exception of the wetsuit).
+You can bring your own or hire onsite (with the exception of the wetsuit and rash vest).

 Hire costs will be included in your final invoice.